top of page

 Introduction

-Sustainability reporting is now central to vivarium operations—alongside animal welfare, research integrity, compliance and budget oversight.
-Among the most critical decisions is your facility’s caging infrastructure: its lifecycle cost, environmental footprint, and reporting implications.
+Sustainability reporting is now central to vivarium operations.
+It stands alongside animal welfare, research integrity, compliance, and budget oversight.
+Among the most critical decisions is your facility’s caging infrastructure.
+Consider its lifecycle cost, environmental footprint, and reporting implications.

-Vivarium operations can represent a significant part of an institution’s environmental impact—and as ESG (Environmental, Social and Governance) expectations tighten, the choice of caging system shifts from a logistical decision to a strategic operational one.
+Vivarium operations can significantly impact an institution’s environmental footprint.
+As ESG (Environmental, Social, and Governance) expectations tighten, the choice of caging system shifts from a logistical decision to a strategic operational one.

 When comparing reusable versus disposable caging systems, the evaluation must extend beyond upfront cost.
-A complete lifecycle assessment must consider infrastructure removal, utility consumption, labour burden, material throughput and reporting readiness.
+A complete lifecycle assessment must consider infrastructure removal, utility consumption, labor burden, material throughput, and reporting readiness.

 The Four-Year Turning Point

 In many vivarium operations, reusable caging systems reach breakeven against disposable systems around Year 4.
-Initially, disposable systems appear cost-effective—because of lower build cost, simplified logistics and elimination of in-house cage-washing infrastructure.
-However, when modelling utilities, labour and waste over time, that advantage often diminishes.
+Initially, disposable systems appear cost-effective due to lower build costs, simplified logistics, and the elimination of in-house cage-washing infrastructure.
+However, when modeling utilities, labor, and waste over time, that advantage often diminishes.

-Innovive’s system accelerates this transition by eliminating the cage-wash loop completely—removing large water/energy loads and complex material flows—thus enabling the disposable model to deliver strategic advantage earlier.
+Innovive’s system accelerates this transition by eliminating the cage-wash loop completely.
+This removes large water and energy loads and complex material flows.
+Thus, the disposable model can deliver strategic advantages earlier.

 Why Carbon Math Matters

 Lifecycle analyses show meaningful differences.
-These values depend heavily on facility-specific variables: energy grid composition, waste/disposal logistics, regional infrastructure and recycling capability.
+These values depend heavily on facility-specific variables, such as energy grid composition, waste disposal logistics, regional infrastructure, and recycling capability.

 Water, Energy & Infrastructure Trade-Offs

-Reusable systems may show favourable material footprints in some LCAs—but they often entail higher water and energy consumption for washing, sterilization and drying.
-For vivarium operations, this means extensive cage-wash tunnels, large autoclaves, elevated heat loads and additional HVAC burden.
+Reusable systems may show favorable material footprints in some lifecycle assessments (LCAs).
+However, they often entail higher water and energy consumption for washing, sterilization, and drying.
+For vivarium operations, this means extensive cage-wash tunnels, large autoclaves, elevated heat loads, and additional HVAC burden.

-Innovive’s value proposition: by eliminating cage-wash infrastructure, the facility significantly reduces its water use, energy consumption, labour requirements and infrastructure footprint.
-(Sustainability) Consequently, for facilities with high utility costs, water scarcity or constrained space, a well-executed recyclable disposable IVC system can deliver superior outcomes.
+Innovive’s value proposition is clear: by eliminating cage-wash infrastructure, the facility significantly reduces its water use, energy consumption, labor requirements, and infrastructure footprint.
+Sustainability Consequently, for facilities with high utility costs, water scarcity, or constrained space, a well-executed recyclable disposable IVC system can deliver superior outcomes.

 Scope 3 Emissions and Reporting Infrastructure